Al-Haqbani/z/README.md

 Follow the prompts to perform a normal scan on a chosen platform, run the Smart JS scan, or run full auto mode across all supported platforms.
 When employee scanning is enabled you will be asked for a repository name (owner/repo) and the tool will automatically gather contributor usernames.
 Results now stream to the terminal immediately whenever a leak is found, and the same events are forwarded to the web UI if it is running.
 This lets you monitor progress in both places at once.
 After each scan an HTML report `results.html` **and** a machine-readable JSON file `results.json` are saved with the complete links and color-coded severity.
 You can also launch the web interface from the menu, which mirrors CLI scans automatically.

 If you enable **Full Repo Scan**, the GitHub searcher crawls every file in each selected repository (or the entire organization) rather than relying solely on the search API.
 This thorough mode may take significantly longer.
 The **Wayback Repo** option can additionally fetch archived snapshots of those files to detect secrets that were deleted from history.
+Optional switches allow scanning commit history and pull requests too, and a **Top Leaks** mode queries GitHub for the most common API keywords like AWS, Slack, HuggingFace and Zendesk keys.

 To use the web interface separately, run: